Churn Survey Questions & Template: Reducing Customer Churn

 Examples of open-ended churn survey questions

-Open-ended questions have the same goal – to discover why users are churning and to reduce churn by improving the product and/or the experience.
+Open-ended questions have the same goal – to discover why users are churning and to reduce churn by improving the organization, product, and/or experience.

 The questions you ask might be the same as in the multiple-choice survey, but this time you let users tell their reasons using their own words.

-While a multiple-choice survey limits the answer a user can give only using open-ended questions, there are some cons that come with this type of question:
+While a multiple-choice survey limits the answer a user can give with open-ended questions, there are some cons that come with this type of question:

-- make it hard to act and automate personalized responses
+- It’s hard to act and automate personalized responses.

-- Why are you canceling your subscription? – this can put the user in the defensive mode (because of its accusatory tone)
+- Why are you canceling your subscription? – this can put the user in defensive mode (because of its accusatory tone).

 Examples of mixed churn survey questions

-This option is a mix of the previous two survey types – just add a response box (check the example below) under the multiple-choice question.
+This option is a mix of the previous two survey types – just add a response box under the multiple-choice question.
 Make sure this is optional (not required) as your main goal is to collect answers to that multiple-question.

-How to analyze and act on churn surveys
+How to act on churn survey results to reduce churn

 What’s the point in collecting data if you don’t act on it?